 In answering these questions through randomized evaluations, the study can guide us to understand the cost-effectiveness of the program and what populations benefit most from the program.
 We hope that through these findings, other civil society organizations, international organizations and most importantly, the Egyptian government can benefit from these learnings and use them when serving similar beneficiaries.

-Farida is the Learning and Innovation Manager at SFSD since June 2021.
+Farida is the Learning and Innovation Manager at the Sawiris Foundation for Social Development.
 Previously, she worked at the J-PAL MENA, a global research center, Ashoka Arab World, a networking platform for social entrepreneurs, AmCham Egypt, and Mavericks Schools.
-Farida holds a master's degree in international education policy from the Harvard Graduate School of Education in 2016 and a bachelor’s degree in international development studies from McGill University in 2013.
 Farida's current interests lie in impact evaluation for education programs and using research and practice to help children learn better.
+(Contact: firstname.lastname@example.org)